YangGang-CE/MASC-AE/README.md

-# MASC-AE: Multi-Attention Stress Crack AutoEncoder
+# MASC-AE: Multi-Attention Stress Correlation AutoEncoder

 A deep learning framework for Von Mises stress prediction from crack patterns using advanced attention mechanisms and feature pyramid networks.